OpenKNX/.github/profile/README.md

 Our goal is to achieve maximum conformity to the KNX specification for a seamless integration into your smart home.\
 We are using open source tools like KiCAD, FreeCAD, Visual Studio Code, the Arduino Framework and many others.

+# Wiki

+Further information can be found in the [OpenKNX Wiki](https://github.com/OpenKNX/OpenKNX/wiki)

 # Related projects

 https://github.com/thelsing/knx